makehackvoid/makehackvoid.com/contacts.md

 ## In Person

 We have regular maker meetups where visitors are welcome.
-See the [meetings page](meetings.html) for more details of what goes on and [check the calendar](https://www.google.com/calendar/embed?src=s9j75t8siijp625kfmjob13rv4%40group.calendar.google.com&ctz=Australia/Sydney).
+See the [meetings page](/meetings) for more details of what goes on and [check the calendar](https://www.google.com/calendar/embed?src=s9j75t8siijp625kfmjob13rv4%40group.calendar.google.com&ctz=Australia/Sydney).

 ## On IRC

-Quite a few of our members, and interested non members hang out on our IRC (Internet Relay Chat) channel on freenode.
+Quite a few of our current &amp; former members, and interested non members hang out on our IRC (Internet Relay Chat) channel on freenode.
 You can use the web client or your own client at irc.freenode.net #makehackvoid

 * [Direct Webchat Link](http://webchat.freenode.net/?channels=makehackvoid)
 * [Direct link for IRC clients](irc://irc.freenode.net/makehackvoid)